 Released last year, the game Assassin’s Creed Unity, in the Assassin’s Creed series by Unisoft, is set in Paris during the Terror.
 “Point and click” is about my limit as far as gaming is concerned, but I love this game's beautiful recreations of Revolutionary Paris.

 Ubisoft aimed for "real-world scale" in the central section of the game.
 About a quarter of the buildings are playable - meaning your character wander (or creep, run and leap) around them and move seamlessly from outdoor to indoor scenes.
 The effect is really impressive.

 According to Art Director Mohamed Gambouz, who is based in Montreal, the idea was not to provide total historical accuracy but a Paris of the imagination, the "postcards people have in their minds".
-Nonetheless considerable effort was spent in recreating the historical city.
+Nonetheless considerable effort was expended to recreate the historical city.
 Designer Nicolas Guerin spent three months poring over more than 150 old plans.
-Numerous iconic landmarks – Notre Dame, the Hotel de Ville, place de la Concorde, the catacombs - were lovingly reconstructed.
-Caroline Miousse, artist on the project, took two years to model Notre Dame alone.
+Numerous iconic landmarks – Notre-Dame, the Hôtel de Ville, place de la Concorde, the catacombs - were lovingly reconstructed.
+Caroline Miousse, artist on the project, took two years to model Notre-Dame alone.
 Ubisoft even toured Paris to compare the gameplay video on a tablet to the real life monuments.

 There are some deliberate anachronisms, mostly to signpost the period clearly to gamers: the most notable are:

-- The Marseillais and tricolour flag of the Republic are adopted before time
+- The Marseillaise and tricolour flag of the Republic are adopted before time

 - The Bastille - marvellously and atmospherically reconstructed - remains intact in 1793

-- Despite the research, Notre Dame has its later iconic spires which today make it a recognisable landmark
+- Despite the research, Notre-Dame has its iconic 19th-century spire which today makes it a recognisable landmark

 - The statue of Liberty is transferred from New York to Revolutionary Paris